lmagalhaes/pycourse/1-introduction/README.md

 ```

-## PEP's

-PEP stands for Python enhancement Proposal.
+# Python enhancement Proposal (PEP)

-According to Python.org a PEP is:
-> design document providing information to the Python community, or describing a new feature for Python or its processes or environment.
+Python enhancement Proposal or simply PEP, is design document providing information to the Python community, or describing a new feature for Python or its processes or environment.

 The PEP should provide a concise technical specification of the feature and a rationale for the feature

 There are 3 kinds of PEP: